 A Roth IRA is similar to a Traditional IRA in many ways, the major difference being the contributions to a Roth IRA are not tax-deductible, which also means that the earnings in a Roth IRA accumulate tax-free.

 We can help answer all your questions regarding retirement planning and saving.
 You also have access to a full range of products as well as numerous investment options.

 For more on these and other related topics, read our helpful brochure about Southern's investment management and trust services.

-Trust services provided by Southern Michigan Bank & Trust’s Southern Financial Group Division are not affiliated with Raymond James and are not FDIC insured.
+Trust services provided by Southern Michigan Bank & Trust’s Southern Financial Group Division are not FDIC insured.
 They may lose value and there is no bank guarantee.